 The show is divided into two parts.
 The first set is played by the band on stage alone, when after the break the band goes on stage with the ensemble and plays with it almost the entire album "Clockwork Angels", from beginning to end.
 Remember this is the only full concept album of "Rush" and those who have not read our review of it and do not know the plot story of the album, are welcome to do so.

 There is no doubt that the second part of the setlist is the highlight of this show.
 It includes a video art that accompanies the story of the concept album and adds much to the experience of the show, with one of the highlights in our humble opinion, being the ending track of the concept album "The Garden", in a very moving performance and accompanied by particularly impressive video art.

 It is interesting to note that this time the album features a short solo by Neil Peart, relative to other performances, during the song "Headlong Flight".
 At the same time, the album also includes a nice surprise in the form of a guitar piece by Alex Lifeson called "Peke's Repose" which is an introduction to the song "Halo Effect".
 Such an opening track by Alex Lifeson is well remembered from "Exit...
-Stage Left" with the track "Broon's Bane" that was an introduction to the song "The Trees".
+Stage Left" with the track "Broon's Bane" which was the introduction to the song "The Trees".

 The CD version of the album includes 3 discs.
 The first includes the first part of the setlist with only three "Rush" members on stage.
 The second includes the second part of the setlist centered on the album "Clockwork Angels" with the string ensemble and the third includes the sequel to the second part of the setlist also with the string ensemble, including the encores and bonus tracks of songs played in additional performances on the same tour, as well as a recording of the song "Limelight" during the band's soundcheck.